arsh73552/GSoC_Proposal/README.md

 ## Development Experience

-I am Arshdeep Singh, and I can be reached at +919815138659 / arsh.official2002@gmail.com / <a href = "https://www.linkedin.com/in/arshdeep-singh-3b7202229/">Linkedin</a>.
+I am Arshdeep Singh, and I can be reached at +919815138659 / arsh.official2002@gmail.com / <a href = "https://www.linkedin.com/in/arshdeep-singh-3b7202229/">Linkedin</a> / <a href = "https://github.com/arsh73552">Github</a>.
 I am currently a Third Year student pursuing a BE in Computer Science.

 I have achieved several notable accomplishments in my field, which illustrate my development experience including winning Best Domain Project in MLH Hackhound Hackathon held at SRM University and being a finalist in Techgig Code Gladiator Codeathon 2022 among over 400,000 total participants.
 I have also acquired some certifications such as Data Analytics Specialization offered by Google and Neural Networks and Deep Learning offered by DeepLearning.ai.